 If the reporting bank is not a subsidiary of a bank holding company or other company, goodwill must be tested for impairment at the reporting unit level as determined by the bank in accordance with FASB Statement No. 142.
-If the reporting bank is a subsidiary of a bank holding company or other company, all goodwill recognized by the bank in its Reports of Condition and Income, which are financial statements prepared in accordance with Generally accepted accounting principles, should be accounted for in accordance with FASB Statement No. 142 and these instructions.
+If the reporting bank is a subsidiary of a bank holding company or other company, all goodwill recognized by the bank in its Reports of Condition and Income, which are financial statements prepared in accordance with FASB Statement No. 142 and these instructions.
 In this situation, the bank's goodwill must be tested for impairment at the bank level using the bank's reporting units.
 For impairment testing purposes, the bank itself may be a reporting unit.